 The EHP Plus provider network consists of two networks: the EHP network which includes the Cleveland Clinic Quality Alliance (QA) and Florida Clinically Integrated (CIN) networks and the Aetna Select Open Access network.
 The QA and CIN networks include Cleveland Clinic facilities and employed physicians as well as contracted facilities and providers in Ohio and Florida.
 The Aetna Select Open Access network is a national network managed by Aetna.
 Both networks include Primary Care Providers (PCP), Specialist Providers (SP), Behavioral Health Providers, and Ancillary Services Providers.
-Ancillary services are services such as dialysis, ambulance, transportation, durable medical equipment (DME), home health, skilled nursing facilities, hospice and others.
+Examples of ancillary services providers include those providing services related to dialysis, ambulances, transportation, durable medical equipment (DME), home health, skilled nursing facilities, Hospice and others.

-Note: The University Hospital System, University Case Medical Center, Summa Health System and Aultman Hospital System are not considered in the EHP Plus network.
+Note: The University Hospital System, University Case Medical Center, Summa Health System and Aultman Hospital System and their affiliates are not considered in the EHP Plus network.

 When you receive services from an EHP Plus PCP, you are covered at 100%.
-Physician practices considered primary care include Family Practice, Internal Medicine, Gynecology, Obstetrics, and Pediatrics.
+Specialties considered primary care include Family Practice, Internal Medicine, Gynecology, Obstetrics, and Pediatrics.
 All other physician specialists are reimbursed at 100% after a \$35 co-payment per visit.
 You do not require a referral to see a specialist.

 Note: Some PCP's are classified as "Specialists" because they specialize in a specific area and, for the most part, only see patients with medical conditions in their area of specialty.
-For example, an Oncology Gynecologist may only see cancer patients.
+For example, an Oncology Gynecologist may only see patients who have cancer.
 In these instances, a co-payment of \$35 is applied.